The official blog of the Lung Institute.

 - Plan for Possibilities: As you begin to think more positively, you will begin to see more possibilities.
 Be ready for them, and be ready to seize the opportunities.

 If you or a loved one is suffering from a lung disease, keep up with your pulmonary rehabilitation and do your best to stay positive.
-If you ready to stop managing and start treating your disease, contact the Lung Institute to see if stem cell therapy is an option for you by calling (800) 729-3065.
+If you ready to stop managing and start treating your disease, contact the Lung Institute to see if cellular therapy is an option for you by calling (800) 729-3065.